Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Stable open -holomorphic maps

 The following Gromov Convergence Theorem, which is also called Compactness Theorem, is the important fact about $(J,\nu)$-holomorphic maps.
 It means that every sequence of $(J,\nu)$-holomorphic maps from a smooth (bordered) domain has a subsequence which converges modulo automorphism to a stable map.
 Various forms of such convergence theorem have been proved for closed curves (c.f. \cite{G}, \cite{PW}, \cite{RT1}, \cite{Y}, $etc.$).
-For open curves, we refer to \cite{Liu}, \cite{MS}.
+For open curves, we refer to \cite{FO3},\cite{Liu}, \cite{MS}.
+Moreover, we assume $|\bf{k}|>0$ to exclude some exceptional case\footnote{When $|\bf{k}|=0$, it turns out that the standard stable map moduli space might be not compact.
+See sections 3.8 and 7.4 of \cite{FO3} for discussion of such case.}.

 \begin{Theorem} .\ \ Let $(X,\omega)$ be a compact symplectic manifold, $L\subset X$ be a Lagrangian submanifold.
 Given any sequence $\{u_j\}$ of $({\bf k},l)$-marked $(J_j,\nu_j)$-holomorphic maps from a bordered Riemann surface $\Sigma_0$ satisfying Lagrangian boundary conditions, with $\mathbb{E}(u_j)<E_0$ and $(J_j,\nu_j)\rightarrow(J,\nu)$ in $C^k$, $k\geq 0$, then we can obtain a subsequence and